Multivariate density estimation from privatised data: universal consistency and minimax rates: Introduction

+The fundamental problem of universal consistency (both pointwise and with respect to the $L_1$-error), however, has not been considered yet in the context of LDP, and we aim to close this gap in the existing literature.
+Moreover, we directly derive our results for the multivariate case, which has, with the notable exception of \citep{rohde2020geometrizing}, not been considered yet.
+In this respect, the derived minimax rates of convergence over Lipschitz classes also complement the existing research literature.

-The remaining part of the paper is organised as follows.
-In Section~\ref{s:hist} we introduce a privatised version of the histogram estimator.
-Section~\ref{s:results} contains consistency results, namely universal pointwise consistency and strong universal consistency of the private histogram.
-In Section~4 we obtain the rate of convergence of the private histogram for Lipschitz continuous densities, which is complemented by a lower bound in Section~\ref{s:lower}.
-All proofs are deferred to Section~\ref{s:proofs}.
+The remaining part of the paper, which is mainly devoted to the proof of analogues of Theorems~\ref{hcons} and \ref{hrate} under LDP, is organized as follows: first, in Section~\ref{s:hist}, we introduce a privatised version of the multivariate histogram estimator.
+Section~\ref{s:results} contains consistency results, namely universal pointwise consistency and strong universal $L_1$-consistency of the private histogram.
+In Section~\ref{s:rate} we obtain the rate of convergence of the private histogram for Lipschitz continuous densities, which is complemented by a lower bound in Section~\ref{s:lower}.
+Section~\ref{s:simulations} provides a simulation study illustrating our findings and we conclude in Section~\ref{s:discussion} with a brief discussion of our results and comparison with existing approaches.
+All proofs are deferred to Appendix~\ref{s:proofs}.